pcrockett/personal-vps/README.md

 2. Clone this repo to your controller machine.
 3. Copy [.envrc.example](.envrc.example) to `.envrc`.
 4. Edit the variables in `.envrc` accordingly.
+5. `direnv allow` (or if not using direnv, `source .envrc` should work)
-5. `make server-init && make deploy`
+6. `make server-init && make deploy`

 From then on, after making any changes to the repository, the main command you'll use is `make deploy`.
+Other commonly used Makefile targets include `software-update` and `reboot`.

 ### Code Organization